 This is the first step in choosing how to decorate.
-Knowing what mood or feeling you are going for will help guide your decision-making process, especially when it comes time to choose paint colors.
+Knowing what mood or feeling you are going for will help guide your decision-making process, especially when it comes time to choose paint colours.
 It’s often recommended that this should be done before any other decisions about decorating are made.

-The Effects of Color
+The Effects of Colour